GiancarlosIO/vscode-prettier-bug/README.md

 ## Steps to reproduce

 1. Modify the import order of the file `TalentCard.tsx`.
+2. `pnpm install`
-2. Hit ctrl/cmd + s
+3. Hit ctrl/cmd + s
-3. Now the imports are sorted with extra blank lines :(
+4. Now the imports are sorted with extra blank lines :(